 The Strengthen Opioid Misuse Prevention Act was passed by the governor of North Carolina Roy Cooper in June of 2017.
 This act mandates for clinicians to use a controlled substance registry similar to a PDMP, Prescription Drug Monitoring Program.
 The record is used by prescribers to check a patient’s history with opioid prescriptions and also limits the number of pills a patient can get from clinics.

 Opioid addiction is one of the most destructive forces at work in the nation currently.
 The healing process for addicts and families starts with recognizing the danger surrounding these drugs, spreading public awareness, and expanding access to evidence-based treatment models.
 At Landmark Recovery, we believe in creating a supportive network of love and access to resources that can help you break free from the chains of addiction.
-Learn more about our drug and alcohol recovery program in Louisville, Kentucky today.
+Call 502-309-2675 to learn more about our drug and alcohol recovery program in Louisville, Kentucky today.